 Dedicated and Experienced Workforce.
 Our sales and support team is a key part of our customer service effort.
-We had 1,148 full-time employees at December 31, 2009, including 302 sales representatives and 19 trainee territory managers.
-Our senior management team has extensive industry experience - the 10 members of our senior management Executive Council have a combined experience of over 195 years in the equipment auction industry.
+We had 1,162 full-time employees at December 31, 2010, including 314 sales representatives and 13 trainee territory managers.
+Our senior management team has extensive industry experience - the nine members of our senior management team who are senior vice presidents and above (including our CEO, COO and President) have over 170 years of combined experience in the auction industry.